zencart/documentation/content/dev/moduleSupport/base/_index.md

 In previous versions of Zen Cart,these configuration values were accessed directly using the key that was stored in the database, however using the new module support classes we access them through a helper method.

-e.g In legacy code we might have done
+e.g. In legacy code we might have done

 `$this->sort_order = defined('MODULE_PAYMENT_COD_SORT_ORDER') ?
 MODULE_PAYMENT_COD_SORT_ORDER : null;`